 Willowbrook’s founder, Althea Pratt-Broome, is a pioneer in creative arts and alternative education and has helped build many successful programs in Oregon.
 From the small seed of workshops held at Willowbrook, her historic Tualatin home, a summer camp sprouted in 1982 with 20 children and 10 staff members.

 Celebrating more than 37 years, our 501(c)(3) nonprofit organization has grown leaps and bounds thanks to Althea’s vision, her family’s dedication over the years, and strong community support.
 We are honored to carry the torch and their legacy forward with great passion and love.

-"Willowbrook is a small seed we plant today for our belief in tomorrow."
+"Willowbrook is a small seed we plant

 - Althea Pratt-Broome, Founder

 Brown’s Ferry Park &

 Willowbrook Arts Camp certainly wouldn’t be the same without its beautiful location at the City of Tualatin’s Brown’s Ferry Park.
 In fact, since 1987, our camp has been nestled among the trees, with access to nature trails and wildlife viewing along the beautiful Tualatin River and nearby wetlands.
 This magical setting lends itself perfectly to our camp, where the arts and nature intertwine.